 I doubt she is alone, so I thought I would address it.

 This is hardly something new – the apostle Paul spoke of it.
 In 1 Cor 3:1-3 Paul called the Corinthians “infants in Christ” who could not eat meat (advanced teaching) because they still needed milk.
-Becoming a Christian does not make us grown up, and reading the Bible does not make us grown up.
+Becoming a Christian doesn’t make us grown up, and reading the Bible doesn’t make us grown up.
 Growing up is a difficult and often painful process.
 Still, aside from being a good plan and having great benefits, growing up is what God expects of us.

 If you want to read more about growing up, my “Be a Grown-up” category has over 100 posts.
 Additionally, my must read marriage book for September is about this very issue.